 User Defined Reflective DLL Loader

 Cobalt Strike 4.4 added support for using customized reflective loaders for beacon payloads.
 The User Defined Reflective Loader (UDRL) Kit is the source code for the UDRL example.
 Go to Help -> Arsenal and download the UDRL Kit.
-Your licence key is required.
+Your license key is required.

 NOTE: